Yida-Ding/Obsidian-sync/Notes/2015_Murray_The flying sidekick traveling salesman problem：Optimization of drone-assisted parcel delivery_KEY-55L7LS3D.md

 - UAV Sortie $<i,j,k>$:
 	- First node (The launch point i): may begin at either the depot (where the UAV is loaded with a parcel for a customer) or from a customer location (where it is loaded by the truck driver with a parcel); must not be the ending depot node
 	- Second node (The delivery point, j): must be a customer that is serviced by the UAV; must be a UAV-eligible customer and must not be the same as the launch point, i
 	- Final node (The rendezvous point, k): either the depot or the location of the truck.
-If a sortie ends at the truck, another service time may be required for the driver to recover the UAV; may be either a customer or the ending depot, it must not equal either i or j; and the UAV’s travel time from i ! j ! k must not exceed the endurance of the UAV
+If a sortie ends at the truck, another service time may be required for the driver to recover the UAV; may be either a customer or the ending depot, it must not equal either i or j; and the UAV’s travel time from i-j-k must not exceed the endurance of the UAV
 	- Service time: Prior to launch, a service time may be required for the driver to change the UAV’s battery and to load the parcel.
 - Assumptions:
 	- UAV may visit only one customer per sortie